banin010/Drone-Delivery-Simulation/README.md

 docker run -it --rm -p 8080:8080 banin010/drone_sim
 ```

+After running these commands in terminal, connect to http://localhost:8080 via your browser.

 ## This project contains multiple extensions made and integrated after completion

 ### ATC control